ZiluM/LMR_Seasonal/README.md

 ### 3. Train the Linear Inverse Model

 Use the `./LIM/main_lim.py` to train the linear inverse model.
+Following the `*.yml` to set the hyperparameters.

 ### 4. Data Assimilation

 Use the `./DA/da.py` to run the data assimilation.
+Following the `sub.sh` and `*.yml` to set the hyperparameters.

 ## Citation